Vector graphics

 World Naked Bike Ride participant

-I finished this artwork on 6 November, 2024.
+I finished the artwork on 6 November, 2024.
+By request, I censored it on 12th December 2025.

 Scott's Crossing